seregazhuk/php-react-memcached/README.md

     });
 ```

+If value not found, the promise will be rejected with `FailedCommandException`.

 ### Decrement
 Decrement value associated with key in Memcached, item **must** exist, decrement command will not create it
 If you try to decrement a value bellow 0, value will stay at 0: